ahicks92/collision_tutorial/README.md

 - Optimize the partitioner to not create as many lists.
 - Figure out better heuristics for when to apply and when not to apply the stationary object optimization.
 - Some better manual tests for the base case probably won't uncover bugs, but they certainly can't hurt anything.

+# Bonus: tilemaps

+You have two choices with tilemaps.
+The first, and easiest, is to simply handle it yourself.

+The second is to combine impassable rectangles into boxes, for example a 2 by 2 square of dirt becomes a 2 by 2 box.
+Then you pass those boxes to this code.
+I'm not going to provide an algorithm for that: it's a bit hard to write and I don't have the time.
+But essentially you find all impassable tiles that aren't part of a box yet, and then you keep trying to extend the rectangle in the x and/or y direction as much as possible in a loop.
+You'd want to cache the output: this is as slow as it sounds.

+But at runtime, as the above benchmarks show, you're not going to get more than 1000 boxes or so.
+It's practical, but not if you throw thousands of 1-tiel boxes at it.

+You might be saying "but other languages can", but that's not exactly true: you'll be able to push it a bit further, but not far enough.
+You'll also have ram issues, since boxes are actually 6 or 7 values.